sunecz/SSDF2/readme.md

 }
 ```

-## Getting the length of an array with indexes
+## Getting length of an array with indexes
 ```java
 int length = array.length();
 ```

-## Getting the parent of a collection or an object
+## Getting parent of a collection or an object
 If the gotten parent is `null` the node is located in the main object.
 ```java
 SSDNode parent = node.getParent();
 ```

-## Getting the name of a collection or an object
+## Getting name of a collection or an object
 ```java
 // To get the name of a collection or an object in its parent String name = node.getName();